Jsims398/startup/README.md

 ### Key features

-- Describe your key feature
+- Login with your user
-- Describe your key feature
+- Add and vote on movie titles
-- Describe your key feature
+- Have the app return a movie everyone likes

 ### Technologies